-Proof: Any evasive pseudorandom distribution (see [16]) yields such a specification.
+Proof: Any evasive pseudorandom distribution (see [17]) yields such a specification.
 Recall that a distribution is called evasive if it is infeasible to generate an element in its support (except with negligible probability), and is called pseudorandom if it is computationally indistinguishable from a uniform distribution on strings of the same length.
 Thus, by definition, an evasive distribution has no close-implementation.
 On the other hand, any pseudorandom distribution can be pseudo-implemented by the uniform distribution (or any other pseudorandom distribution).
-Indeed, the latter implementation is not even almost-truthful (with respect to the evasive pseudorandom distribution, because even a "remotely-truthful" implementation, we modify the specification such that with exponentially-small probability it produces some sampleable pseudorandom distribution, and otherwise it produces the evasive pseudorandom distribution.
+Indeed, the latter implementation is not even almost-truthful (with respect to the evasive pseudorandom distribution, because even a "remotely-truthful" implementation would violate the evasiveness condition).
+To allow also the presentation of a truthful implementation, we modify the specification such that with exponentially-small probability it produces some sampleable pseudorandom distribution, and otherwise it produces the evasive pseudorandom distribution.
 The desired truthful pseudo-implementation will always produce the former distribution (i.e., the sampleable pseudorandom distribution), and still the combined distribution has no close-implementation.

 The proof of Theorem 2.18 also establishes the existence of specifications (of feasible-sized objects) that have no truthful (and even no almost-truthful) implementation, regardless of the level of indistinguishability from the specification.
-Turning the table around, ignoring the truthfulness condition, we ask whether there exist specifications of feasible-sized objects that have no pseudoimplementations.
-A partial answer is provided by the following result, which relies on a nonstandard assumption (see Footnote 7).
+Turning the table around, ignoring the truthfulness condition, we ask whether there exist specifications of feasible-sized objects that have no pseudo-implementations.
+A partial answer is provided by the following result, which relies on a non-standard assumption (see Footnote 7).